 5. Promoting Aboriginal Culture

 Essential to our journeys is the perspective of Australia’s indigenous peoples.
-On most of our trips, groups learn about the traditions of the Kuku Yalanji, Tjupakai, Yidinji, and Jirrbal people through local aboriginal guides.
+On most of our trips, groups learn about the traditions of the Kuku Yalanji, Tjapukai, Yidinji, Ngadjon jii and Jirrbal people through local aboriginal guides.
 On our educational excursions, students can spend several days learning with an aboriginal family or in an indigenous community.
 We also encourage our guests to purchase locally-made indigenous crafts and art as souvenirs as well.
-Clinkc on the link for information about our trips that involve aborigial culture.
+Click on the link for information about our trips that involve aborigial culture.

 6. We Educate